Clemapfel/rat_game_website/content/post/rat_game_tutorial.md

 ## Only one party: knock out won't quit until death
 ## One enemy has to die, other only knocked out

+Nurse:
+    Nurse is weird cat from monster hunter in kezu clothing Always priority 1, inflict nurse-status on all allies Nurse Status: when entity gets knocked out, cure and instantly heal 50% health that way nurse needs to be killed first

+    Attacks: Protect other

+Syringe Bird:
+    Special Status: refill syringe.
+Try to refill every turn, only works if not already refilled.
+While refilled counter at 0, attacks poison

+1 nurse, 1 normal
+1 nurse, 2 normal

+2 nurse no normal: nurse need to be knocked out at the same time.
+Right before bossfight to teach 2 nurse + boss

 # Targeting type
 ## targeting type: single enemy
 ## targeting type: all